 With visibility to historical promotional and base volume data, analysts can quantify the return on the promotional investment.
 Equally important, is the ability to measure the impact private label price has on base or promotional performance.
 What happens to base volume when private label is promoted?
 How are promotions affected by private label everyday price?

 The onus of responsibility for bringing retailers and manufacturers toward mutual benefit is going to rely on the manufacturer’s ability to show numerical evidence of profitable opportunity.
 Predictive planning and optimization considers specific retailer constraints and calculates retailer KPIs.
 This forecast shows the impact of new promotional tactics and warns against retailer-driven and private label price slashing.

 Private label success isn’t going anywhere.
 Manufacturers that want to remain competitive and sustain growth in these categories need to realize it is not about spending more to chase volume or spending less to salvage revenue.
 It is about spending better.
 How do you maximize the return on your investment?
 Use the modeling and AI capabilities to optimize strategy and customer plans for the realities that exist today.

-Private labels are here to stay.
 Manufacturers need to focus on product innovation and adopt a pricing approach that makes their product a must-have.
 Edwin Artzt, former Procter & Gamble CEO once said, “We’re not banking on things getting better with time.
 We’re banking on us getting better.”